concept-plus/fda-go/README.md

 ## Automated Testing

 The following tools tied into our CI solution and triggered the execution of automated test scripts.
-All testing results were captured in the form of html reports.
-Click here to view test results.
+All testing results were captured in html reports.  ***** >>>> [Click here to view test results]().

 * [Selenium](http://www.seleniumhq.org/) - web browser automation tool.
-* [NightwatchJS](http://www.nightwatchjs.org/) - easy to use Node.js E2E testing solution for browser based apps and websites.
+* [NightwatchJS](http://www.nightwatchjs.org/) - Node.js E2E testing for browser based apps and websites.
 * [PhantomJS](http://phantomjs.org/) - headless webkit scriptable with a Javascript API.